 Menopause is a normal condition that all women experience as they age.
 Before menopause happens, women enter into perimenopause, where they start experiencing symptoms.

 One of the most common complaints during this time is in regards to hot flashes and night sweats.
-These troublesome symptoms affects a large portion of the female population.
+These troublesome symptoms affect a large portion of the female population.

-A hot flash is the sudden feeling of intense heat on the face, neck and chest, usually accompanied by profuse sweating.
+A hot flash is the sudden feeling of intense heat on the face, neck, and chest, usually accompanied by profuse sweating.
+They start when blood vessels near the skin’s surface widen, making you break out in a sweat.

 Hot flashes happen as a reaction to the decreasing amount of estrogen the body produces, which causes a hormonal imbalance.